nathanlytang/rolodex/README.md

 ## Usage

 1. Copy `config.example.json` to `config.json`
-2. Edit `config.json` with your SSH hosts and authentication details
+2. Edit `config.json` with your SSH hosts and [authentication details](#example-configurations)
 3. Run `./rolodex`
-4. Select a host from the list and press Enter

 ## Tips

 Rolodex automatically logs all connection attempts and debugging information to date-based files in the `logs/` directory.
 If you encounter connection issues, check today's log file for detailed diagnostic information.

+To use the program anywhere, add it to your PATH.

 ### Security Best Practices